 Cancer touches the lives of almost all Americans.
-Whether it's close to home or not, we see it, we feel it, and we are all too familiar with it.Take breast cancer, for instance.
+Up to 40 percent of people will at some point face a cancer diagnosis, so we see and feel its effects in our families and across our communities.Take breast cancer, for instance.
 One in eight women will receive this diagnosis in their lifetime, making it the most common cancer in the US.
-While most new cases occur in those who are postmenopausal, 19% are in younger, reproductive-aged women.
+While most new cases occur in those who are postmenopausal, 19% of breast cancer cases occur in younger, reproductive-aged women.

-For cancer patients that have not yet completed their family, it can be overwhelming and stressful to juggle a new diagnosis and treatment options with concerns about future fertility and pregnancy.
+For cancer patients who still dream of growing their family, it can be overwhelming and stressful to juggle a new diagnosis and treatment options with concerns about future fertility and pregnancy.

 As a Reproductive Endocrinologist, I work with newly diagnosed cancer patients to discuss options for fertility preservation, so that each woman can achieve her family-building goals.